andstriker/NR-HoodCam/README.md

 **STEP 3:** Select the NIGHT-RUNNERS executable (.exe) file, then hit 'Install'.

 **STEP 4:** Grab the latest Striker.HoodCam.dll file.
-You can find it in this repository's Releases tab.
+You can find it in this repository's <a href=https://github.com/andstriker/NR-HoodCam/releases/>Releases</a> tab.

 **STEP 5:** Drag the Striker.HoodCam.dll file into your game directory's 'Mods' folder.